jmcnamara/XlsxWriter/dev/docs/source/alternatives.rst

 From the `xlrd <https://xlrd.readthedocs.io/en/latest/>`_ documentation:

-   xlrd is a library for reading data and formatting information from older Excel files (ie: .xls)
+  xlrd is a library for reading data and formatting information from Excel files in the historical `.xls` format.